Coder-Vishali/Sphinx/README.md

 ## Sphinx setup:

-Install using pip:

-python -m pip install sphinx
+Install using pip: python -m pip install sphinx

-To check sphinx version:
+To check sphinx version: sphinx-build --version

-sphinx-build --version

 ## Creating documentation layout:

-sphinx-quickstart docs
+Type this command in the terminal: sphinx-quickstart docs

 You will see the new docs directory.